-The project team conducted a series of police department interviews of personnel.
-The interviews covered the following topic areas: understanding of Executive Order 203, what does the department do well, what are areas for improvement, policies and procedures, community engagement/relations and training.
+The project team conducted a series of police department interviews of randomly selected personnel.
+The interviews covered the following topic areas: Understanding of Executive Order 203, What does the department do well, what areas for improvement, policies and procedures, community engagement /relations and training.
 The following are general themes from the police department interviews.

-Most respondents felt the department does a particularly good job of:
+Most respondents felt the department does a particularly good job of community outreach; social media was specifically mentioned.
+Having body worn cameras was mentioned as a positive and officers feel that leadership is good, open, and supportive of new ideas.

-- Community outreach;

-- Social media;

-- Having body worn cameras;

-- Leadership is good, open and supportive of new ideas.
+OPD officers are paid less than some nearby departments which can make it harder to attract good candidates.
+The department would benefit from additional training.

-OPD staff often volunteer at community events and all stated they had attended these events.
+OPD line staff often volunteer at community events and all stated they had attended community events.
 Community outreach is strongly encouraged from leadership.
-Officers felt they had a very good relationship with the community.
+Officers felt they had an incredibly good relationship with the community and stated they do a lot of business and community check ins.

-Officers, overall, thought their training was superior to other agencies.
+Officers overall thought their training was superior to other agencies, but most felt they could benefit from additional training.
 Officers were generally supportive of additional training on de-escalation and procedural justice.
 All officers had attended the implicit bias training.